Skip to main content

 For Personal account:

-git clone [email protected]:username/repo.git
+git clone git@github.com:username/repo.git

 For Education account:

-git clone [email protected]:username/repo.git
+git clone git@github.edu:username/repo.git

-5. Test Your Configuration # Anchor link
+5. Test your configuration # Anchor link

 Verify the setup by testing the SSH connection for each account: